M66B/FairEmail/docs/FAQ-pl-rPL.md

 Błąd *...
 Uwierzytelnianie nie powiodło się ...
 Nieprawidłowe dane logowania...* mogą być spowodowane cofnięciem wymaganych uprawnień do konta/kontaktów.
 Po prostu uruchom kreatora (ale nie wybieraj konta), aby ponownie przyznać wymagane uprawnienia.

 Błąd *...
-ServiceDisabled ...* może być spowodowany zarejestrowaniem się w [Advanced Protection Program](https://landing.google.com/advancedprotection/) i używaniem nazwy użytkownika/hasła do autoryzacji.
-Zamiast tego spróbuj użyć kreatora szybkiej konfiguracji Gmail.
+ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

 W razie wątpliwości możesz poprosić o [wsparcie](#user-content-support).